Spidey44/MN---50-Projects-In-50-Days---HTML-CSS-JavaScript/README.md

 50 Projects in 50 Days - HTML/CSS and JavaScript

-This is the main repository for all of the projects completed from the the course.
+This is the main repository for all of the projects completed from the course.
-- Course Link
-- Course Info Website

 |  #  | Project                                                                                                                     | Live Demo                                                                         |
 | :-: | --------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------- |